 As a franchisor, you'd be wise to employ tools that make your life easier, and an exclusive territory clause may be one of them, despite the downsides detailed above.

-If your business model is dependent on the perception of your brand as niche and exclusive, exclusivity clauses often work in your favor.
+If your business model is dependent on the perception of your Franchises Brand as niche and exclusive, exclusivity clauses often work in your favor.
 In that instance, they offer no prohibition on expansion, as your brand depends on exclusivity as a favorable characteristic.
 Furthermore, their inclusion gives you the opportunity to make non-competition a requisite of exclusivity, which guarantees the franchisee will not make an agreement with any competing distributor and protects your market share.

 Another time-tested reason for granting a franchisee exclusivity is to increase your brand's desirability for other aspiring franchisees.
 Many franchisees choose to partner with a franchise because it's a secure way of achieving their financial and business aspirations.
 However, if franchisees perceive that their franchisor would not be supportive in any number of ways, like denying exclusivity, they may choose to partner with a competitor.